hyperledger-archives/education-cryptomoji/CONTRIBUTING.md

 4. If applicable, select a label on the right side (such as "bug").
 5. Click _"Submit new issue"_.

-The title should be a short phrase that identifies the bug or feature.
+The title should be a short label that identifies the bug or feature.
 The _"Leave a comment"_ section should contain a description with as much detail as possible.
 For bugs or typos, this description might include: